Restoration Recovery outpatient addiction treatment logo

 Can I do most of my appointments via telehealth?

-Your first visit is in-person at our Ringgold clinic for a DEA-compliant evaluation.
-After that, many follow-up appointments can be done via secure HIPAA-compliant telehealth from your phone, tablet, or computer — especially useful for Ringgold patients between Friday in-person visits.
-Once you're stable on maintenance, the medication management side of recovery can move almost entirely online.
+Until our Ringgold clinic begins scheduling, your first in-person visit happens at one of our three active Tennessee clinics — most Northwest Georgia patients use the Chattanooga clinic 20 minutes north via I-75 for a DEA-compliant evaluation.
+After that, many follow-up appointments can be done via secure HIPAA-compliant telehealth from your phone, tablet, or computer.
+Once you're stable on maintenance, the medication management side of recovery can move almost entirely online — and once Ringgold opens, in-state Georgia patients can transition over without restarting paperwork.

 Other Restoration Recovery locations